geotools/geotools/docs/user/welcome/upgrade.rst

 ^^^^

 In order to better support app-schema work we can no longer assume names are a simple String.
-The **Name** class has been introduced to make this easier and is availble throughout the library: example FeatureSource.getName().
+The **Name** class has been introduced to make this easier and is available throughout the library: example FeatureSource.getName().

 * BEFORE  (GeoTools 2.4 Code)::